ON SALE: Two new eBooks! Visit the shop!

 Tips & Tricks:

 Chill – Chill the mixture for 30 minutes in the refrigerator before cooking.
 This will help your crab cakes hold together better.
+If you skip this step, they may fall apart while cooking and that’s frustrating for everyone.

 Scoop – Use a large cookie scoop to make perfectly portioned crab cakes.
 We use our cookie scoops for so many things, ranging from keto cookie dough to keto meatballs.